selbekk/calidation/README.md

 will quit once it encounters an error, so you can have multiple levels of validators if you so please.

+### Auto Forcing values to be boolean

+This validation library automatically turns all string boolean values to actual booleans i.e 'true' => true when using the automatic onchang behavior i.e when not using your own onChange behavior on inputs.
+To disable this behavior, either use your own onchange behavior (+ setFields(...)) on your inputs OR set the prop `forceBoolean` prop on your Form to `false`.

 ### Default validators

 calidation comes with a lot of validators built in.
 These should be enough for